Inês Sousa Real: Political career

 Sousa Real was elected to the Lisbon Municipal Assembly in 2017 and the Assembly of the Republic in 2019.
 She is a member of the political commission of the PAN.
 After André Lourenço e Silva announced he was stepping down, a party congress to elect a new leader was scheduled for the weekend of 5–6 June 2021.
 For that leadership congress, Sousa Real was the only candidate who stepped forward.
 On 6 June, she was elected as leader of PAN with 87.2% of the votes in the party's congress in Tomar.

 In the snap elections in January 2022, Sousa Real was the only PAN deputy to be elected as the party fell from four seats to one.
 She said that the prospect of a Socialist Party absolute majority would be bad for democracy.

+In May 2023, Sousa Real retained her position as leader of PAN, receiving 73% of votes in a run-off against Nelson Silva at the 9th party congress in Matosinhos.

+Sousa Real was again the only PAN member elected to the Assembly of the Republic in 2024 and 2025.
+After the latter, she rejected media speculation that her leadership of the party was under threat.
+Two members of the political commission of the party resigned following the election, alleging a lack of internal democracy.